-The General Fund revenue and expenditure budget for the 2012 year is \$1,014,607 lower than the original budget for 2011.
-This represents a 1.3% decrease in budgeted expenditures, predominantly in the areas of employee benefits, but includes reductions in cost throughout all accounts.
-Additionally, the refinancing of the 2004 Bonds provided a reduction in debt payments of about a half million dollars.
-Twelve teacher retirements and an administrative retirement helped keep salary increases to only 0.7% overall.
+The General Fund revenue and expenditure budget for the 2013 year is \$2,236,667 higher than the original budget for 2012.
+This represents a 2.9% increase in budgeted expenditures, predominantly in the areas of contracted services and employee benefits, but includes reductions in cost throughout all other accounts.
+Additionally, the refinancing of the 2004 Bonds provided a reduction in debt payments of about a half million dollars in fiscal 2012, but required an increase back to more typical levels in fiscal 2013.
+Thirteen teacher retirements and an administrative retirement helped keep salary increases to only 0.3% overall.

-There was no millage increase in this budget.
-The millage rate remained at 26.63 mills.
-Federal Stimulus Funds were eliminated from this budget as they were only intended to be a two-year funding source, ending in fiscal 2011.
-This budget reflects our School District's millage rate at 7^{th} of 43 school systems in Allegheny County.
+There was a half mill increase in this budget.
+The millage rate is now at 27.13 mills.
+This budget reflects our School District's millage rate at 6th of 42 school systems in Allegheny County.